Hollywood Freeway: History

 Near the Vermont Avenue exit, there's a seemingly over-wide center strip now filled with trees.
 This is where the never-built Beverly Hills Freeway was to merge with the Hollywood Freeway.
 Plans for the Beverly Hills Freeway were halted in the 1970s.

 The Hollywood Freeway is an expansion of the original Cahuenga Parkway, a short six-lane freeway that ran through the Cahuenga Pass between Hollywood and Studio City.
 The Cahuenga Parkway featured Pacific Electric Railway "Red Car" tracks in its median, but by the 1950s these tracks were out of service due to radical reductions in Red Car service.
 The Pacific Electric right-of-way later accommodated an additional lane in each direction.

 The second location of Los Angeles High School was in the path of the freeway.
 The school moved to its third and current location in 1917.
-The school buildings were converted into a school for boys with truancy problems until 1948, when it was demolished to make way for the freeway.
+The school buildings were converted into a school for habitually truant boys until 1948, when it was demolished to make way for the freeway.

 SR 170 was originally supposed to run from the I-5 interchange to I-405 near the Los Angeles International Airport as the Laurel Canyon Freeway under the Laurel Canyon Boulevard, Crescent Heights Boulevard and La Cienega Boulevard alignments of today.
-In fact, much of La Cienega Blvd. between Manchester Avenue and Venice Blvd. was constructed to freeway standards, with several grade-separated interchanges, although it is now an expressway maintained by Los Angeles County.
+In fact, much of La Cienega Boulevard between Manchester Avenue and Venice Boulevard was constructed to freeway standards, with several grade-separated interchanges, although it is now an expressway maintained by Los Angeles County.

 California's legislature has relinquished state control of the segment of SR 170 along Highland Avenue, and thus that portion is now maintained by the City of Los Angeles.
+Despite the relinquishment, exit numbers assigned at SR 170 remain starting at 5A at the Hollywood Split instead of 1 or 0.